 The majority of students will go on work placement after second year.
 This gives you a great experience ready to get a full-time job after graduation.

-You will receive in-depth preparation for your placement, including mock job interviews with professional architectural technologists.
+You will receive in-depth preparation for your placement, including portfolio reviews, CV advice and mock job interviews with professional architectural technologists.

 We have strong connections with regional and national practices, which allow for excellent employment opportunities.
-This is aided by industry employer events, such as our end of year exhibition preview, and is aided further by a dedicated employability team.
-Your Year 3 modules also include several practice and building visits.
+This is aided by industry employer events, careers days and our end of year exhibition preview.

 Field study trips, within the UK and Europe, broaden your understanding of architectural technology within contemporary contexts.